lloydkevin/hugo-wd/content/post/2007-09-10-hate-internet-explorer-passion.md

 Or I may just find a new theme.
 But in the mean while, I'll continue hating IE. Why doesn't stuff just work as it's supposed to?

-Ã‚ I realized this problem at the worst possible time, Monday morning at 1:41AM, so who knows when I'll get to it.
+I realized this problem at the worst possible time, Monday morning at 1:41AM, so who knows when I'll get to it.